Check back soon to find details for our next two-part Roundtable with Ayisha Elliott, AKA Black Girl from Eugene.

-We invite you to join us this spring and summer for a series of Arts & Culture Roundtables addressing diversity, equity, and inclusion in our local arts community, focusing on racial justice.
+We invite you to join us for a series of Arts & Culture Roundtables addressing diversity, equity, and inclusion in our local arts community, focusing on racial justice.

 The arts are an integral and powerful tool in helping communities reflect, grow, and heal, but first, we need to examine how our local arts community excludes some of the most relevant voices.
 Through this series of roundtables, we want to better understand and acknowledge the inequalities that exist in Lane County’s arts community.
 We are striving to: